cmaniscalchi/react-semantic-ui-spa/README.md

 ## Why?
-I really liked the original example because of how well it integrates Webpack3 and Yarn together to make adding packages a breeze (just `yarn add package-name` Bob's your uncle.
-I also changed all the files that use JSX from .js to .jsx because some text-editors have trouble with the JSX syntax unless it is pre- emptively declared this way.
-IMO, this is the better way to do it anyway (and it definitely helps with my infernal emacs setup).
+I really liked the original example because of how well it integrates Webpack3 and Yarn together to make adding packages a breeze (just `yarn add package-name` and Bob's your uncle).
+I also changed all the files that use JSX from `.js` to `.jsx` because some text-editors have trouble with the JSX syntax unless it is pre- emptively declared this way.
+IMO, this is the better way to do it anyway (and it definitely helps with my infernal emacs setup :P).

-Also, we wrap the react-router v4 library around our application so that we can route our components to a single page.
+Also, we wrap the react-router v4 library around our application using `<BrowserRouter>` so that we can route our components to a single page.
 It really is quite brilliant if you have ever wanted to create a simple SPA without having to set-up something on the backend.
 Our `build` code should work just fine in a static setup without having to hand-code or generate individual pages, so noice!